 published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-introduction to the story behind French physicist Andre Marie Ampere's discovery of the
+informative introduction to the story behind French physicist

-field.
+Electronics magazine.
 As most RF Cafe visitors know, both a steady state and

 Christian Ørsted's demonstration of a current-carrying wire influencing a compass

 Right-Hand Rule of current flow direction based on the direction

 By David L. Heiserman

 Ampere's Law states that a pair of conductors

 carrying electrical currents exert magnetic forces upon one another.
 Furthermore,

 the amount of that force depends upon the amount of current flowing in each conductor,

 and the distance and angle between them.
 Andre Marie Ampere, a French physicist